-Stems - To 1m tall, ascending to erect, from rhizomes or a woody crown, woody below, multiple from base, typically simple, canescent above, sparsely pubescent to glabrescent below, striate-nerved.
+Stems - To 1m tall, ascending to erect, woody below, multiple from base, typically simple, canescent above, sparsely pubescent to glabrescent below, striate-nerved.

-Leaves - Alternate, odd-pinnate, stipulate.
-Stipules linear, purplish, fugacious, to 3mm long.
-Leaves to +/-8 cm long, the rachis canescent.
+Leaves - Alternate, odd-pinnately compound, stipulate.
+Stipules linear, purplish, deciduous, to 3 mm long.
+Leaves to 8 cm long, the rachis canescent.
 Leaflets alternate to opposite, stipellate.
-Stipels small, (1mm long), purple, thin and dry.
-Petiolules to 1mm long, canescent.
-Leaflets entire, typically linear-oblong to lanceolate-ovate, mucronate, rounded at the base, with single midrib, canescent, to +/-1.6cm long, 5mm broad, +/-14 pairs per leaf.
+Stipels small, purple, thin and dry.
+Leaflets entire, typically linear-oblong to lanceolate-ovate, mucronate, rounded at the base, with single midrib, canescent, to 1.6 cm long, 5 mm broad.
 Terminal leaflet smaller than laterals, cuneate at base, truncate at apex, mucronate.

-Inflorescence - Multiple terminal and axillary racemes, indeterminate, pedunculate, to 25cm long, near apex of stems.
+Inflorescence - Multiple terminal and axillary racemes, indeterminate, pedunculate, to 25 cm long, near stem tips.
 Axis of racemes canescent.
-Pedicels to -1mm long.
+Pedicels to 1 mm long.

 Flowering - May - August.

 Habitat - Upland prairies, glades, forest openings, bluffs, roadsides.
 Also cultivated.